On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Experimental Results

 \subsection{DCS vs. Distributed Source Coding (DSC)}

-We now compare the proposed DCS scheme against a state-of-the-art distributed source coding (DSC) system \cite{deligiannis2014maximum,1328091} that performs efficient compression of the correlated data collected by the SNs, as shown in Fig. \ref{fig:WZcodingArchitecture}.
-The experimental data sets~\cite{intellabWSN}, as well as the energy harvesting and consumption profiles are as in the previous section\footnote{The assumption that the encoding complexity for the DSC and DCS are comparable is made based on the following observations: i) DCT is an extra operation with respect to the DCS encoder; ii) quantization is the same as in DCS (the only difference w.r.t.
+We now compare the proposed DCS scheme against a DSC system \cite{deligiannis2014maximum} that performs efficient compression of the correlated data collected by the devices, as shown in Fig. \ref{fig:WZcodingArchitecture}.
+The experimental datasets~\cite{intellabWSN}, as well as the energy harvesting and consumption profiles are as in the previous section\footnote{The assumption that the encoding complexity for the DSC and DCS are comparable is made based on the following observations: i) DCT is an extra operation with respect to the DCS encoder; ii) quantization is the same as in DCS (the only difference w.r.t.
 DCS is that it is applied before dimentionality reduction, therefore more samples are quantised than in DCS); LDPCA encoding has a comparable complexity with multiplication with a random matrix (performed in DCS).}.
-The benchmark DSC system is based on the principles of Wyner-Ziv coding \cite{wynerziv,1328091,deligiannis2014maximum}: namely, the data collected from one SN is intra encoded and communicated to the BS (decoder) where it forms the side information used to decode the data from the other SNs.
-It is worth mentioning that, when 2 SNs are connected to a BS, Wyner-Ziv coding is optimal in terms of DSC performance.
-When, however, more than 2 SNs are connected to a BS then a DSC scheme based on Berger-Tung coding \cite{berger1977multiterminal,tung1978multiterminal}, i.e., multiterminal source coding, is more efficient.
-However, multiterminal source coding is not fully characterized in terms of performance bounds and is difficult to implement in practice, especially when the number of SNs connected to a BS increases \cite{1328091,yang2008multiterminal,cheng2013multiterminal}.
+The benchmark DSC system is based on the principles of Wyner-Ziv coding \cite{wynerziv,deligiannis2014maximum}: namely, the data collected from one device is intra encoded and communicated to the BS (decoder) where it forms the side information used to decode the data from the other devices.
+It is worth mentioning that, when 2 devices are connected to a BS, Wyner-Ziv coding is optimal in terms of DSC performance.
+When, however, more than 2 devices are connected to a BS then a DSC scheme based on Berger-Tung coding, i.e., multiterminal source coding, is more efficient.
+However, multiterminal source coding is not fully characterized in terms of performance bounds and is difficult to implement in practice, especially when the number of devices connected to a BS increases.